• Skip to primary navigation

 FIX THE EISENHOWER

 Following passage of the Federal Bipartisan Infrastructure Plan, Illinois House Speaker Emanuel “Chris” Welch and Senate President Don Harmon joined the Rebuild 290 Coalition to call for Federal funds to speed up reconstruction of the Eisenhower Expressway (Interstate 290) from Hillside to the Byrne Interchange and the Chicago Transit Authority’s Blue Line.
 Both legislative chambers passed Senate Joint Resolution 31, which requested Federal support to expedite engineering and construction.
-For information, email rebuild290@gmail.com.
+For information, email [email protected].

 ST. BASIL SERVICES